Bab Ballads

-The Bab Ballads is a collection of light verses by W. S. Gilbert (1836–1911), illustrated with his own comic drawings.
-The book takes its title from Gilbert's childhood nickname.
+The Bab Ballads is a collection of light verse by W. S. Gilbert (1836–1911), illustrated with his own comic drawings.
+The poems take their name from Gilbert’s childhood nickname.
 He later began to sign his illustrations "Bab".
-Gilbert wrote the "ballads" collected in the book before he became famous for his comic opera librettos with Arthur Sullivan.
 In writing these verses Gilbert developed his "topsy-turvy" style in which the humour is derived by setting up a ridiculous premise and working out its logical consequences, however absurd.
 The ballads also reveal Gilbert's cynical and satirical approach to humour.
+Gilbert wrote most of the "ballads", and first published a collection of them in book form, before he became famous for his comic opera librettos written in collaboration with the composer Arthur Sullivan.

-They became famous on their own, as well as being a source for plot elements, characters and songs that Gilbert recycled in the Gilbert and Sullivan operas.
+The Bab Ballads became famous on their own, as well as being a source for plot elements, characters and songs that Gilbert recycled in the Gilbert and Sullivan operas.
 They were read aloud at private dinner-parties, at public banquets and even in the House of Lords.
 The ballads have been much published, and some have been recorded or otherwise adapted.